robamu/robamu.github.io/content/posts/rust-strategy-pattern.md

 # Conclusion

-I think learning Rust and transferring object oriented design patterns can be tricky when coming from object oriented languages like Java, C++ or Python.
+I think transferring object oriented design patterns to Rust can be tricky when coming from object oriented languages like Java, C++ or Python, because Rust has not classic inheritance.
 I oftentimes have the issue that a lot of the examples and resources are contrived or only applicable for very simple problems.
 This post showed how to apply the strategy pattern in Rust for a TCP server to reduce duplicate code and allow flexbily adding new ways to parse packets received for that server, and to send telemetry.